 "This van der Meer, about whom historians haven't spoken at all, deserves special attention.
 He is a very great painter in the manner of Metzu.
 His works are rare and better known and appreciated in Holland than anywhere else.
 They are paid for the same as the works of Gabriel Metzu.
 The one that I have had engraved, and two others, which are in Fisau's cabinet, are in the same country.
 I don't know a single work in Paris.
 It seems that van der Meer was primarily preoccupied with rendering sunlight effects, to the point of sometimes achieving illusion."7

-Le Brun described the Delft master in the Galerie for the first time in art history and praised him as artistically equal to Gabriel Metsu, who was one of the most highly esteemed Dutch painters at the time.
-Indisputably, Vermeer was Le Brun’s greatest découverte.
-Or as Haskell wrote: “[…] his greatest warmth on this as on other occasions, is reserved for Vermeer.”8 Albert P. de Mirimonde also praised Le Brun’s courage for comparing the almost unknown Vermeer to the well-respected Metsu.9
+In the Galerie, Le Brun described the Delft master for the first time in art history and praised him as artistically equal to Gabriel Metsu, who was one of the most highly esteemed Dutch painters at the time.
+Indisputably, Vermeer was Le Brun's greatest découverte.
+Or as Haskell wrote: "[…] his greatest warmth on this as on other occasions, is reserved for Vermeer."8 De Mirimonde also praised Le Brun's courage for comparing the almost unknown Vermeer to the well-respected Metsu.9

 In addition, Le Brun was the first to have a work by Vermeer engraved and published.
-In 1784 he had Louis Garreaux, a French engraver residing in Amsterdam, make an engraving of The Astronomer.
+In 1784 he had Louis Garreau, a French engraver residing in Amsterdam, make an engraving of The Astronomer (fig. 1).

 What was the influence of Le Brun's découverte in the late eighteenth and early nineteenth century?